Foods in Natural Containers

 - Dehydrating

-Health Warnings for Performed Vitamin A:
+Health Warnings for Performed Vitamin A

 A type of vitamin A, Performed Vitamin A prevalent in vitamin supplements, some cereals and animal products (chiefly found in liver) should be regulated by women who are pregnant, breastfeeding and by those women planning conception.
-The FDA recommendation is a limit of 5,000 IU daily.
-Birth defects have been noted in cases where the mother exceeds 10,000 IU daily.

 The body has the ability to convert some foods into Vitamin A that contain beta carotene - generally plant sources and these present less of a toxic risk than Performed Vitamin A. Safe sources of Vitamin A include natural fruits and vegetables.